 The process known as PML Driver belongs to software HP PML or Pml Driver HPZ12 or HP Photo and Imaging (version 2.0, 1.0 - HP, 1.0, 2.0 - All-in-One) or Pml Driver HPZ12, Pml Driver HPZ12 or HP Color LaserJet (version 3600, 3550, 4730mfp) or PML Driver or HP LaserJet (version P3005) by HP (www.hp.com).

-Description: HPZipm12.exe is not essential for the Windows OS and causes relatively few problems.
-HPZipm12.exe is located in the C:\Windows\System32 folder or sometimes in a subfolder of C:\Windows or in a subfolder of "C:\Documents and Settings".
+Description: Hpzipm12.exe is not essential for the Windows OS and causes relatively few problems.
+Hpzipm12.exe is located in the C:\Windows\System32 folder or sometimes in a subfolder of the user's profile folder or in a subfolder of C:\Windows.

 There is no information about the author of the file.
 The program is not visible.
 The file is not a Windows core file.
 It is located in the Windows folder, but it is not a Windows core file.
-HPZipm12.exe is able to manipulate other programs.
-Therefore the technical security rating is 52% dangerous, however you should also read the user reviews.
+Hpzipm12.exe is able to manipulate other programs.
+Therefore the technical security rating is 53% dangerous, however you should also read the user reviews.